heathermiller/dist-prog-book/chapter/7/langs-consistency.md

 For our shopping cart examples: when a client asks a given node what's in her cart, that node will respond with the information it's received so far.
 We know this information won't be *incorrect*, but this data could be *stale*.
 That client might be missing information.

-The Bloom team calls these points in your program *points of order*.
-They are points in your program where coordination may be required.
+The Bloom team calls points like the one above, the user asking to checkout the contents at the cart of a given node, *points of order*.
+These are points in your program where coordination may be required - depending on when and who you ask, you may receive a different response.
 In fact, the Bloom developers provide analysis tools for identifying points of order within your program.
 There's no reason why you couldn't implement a non-monotonic shopping cart in which all nodes must synchronize before giving a response to the user.
-The Bloom analysis tool would tell you where the points of order lie in your program and you would need to add coordination.
+The Bloom analysis tool would tell you where the points of order lie in your program, and you as the programmer could decide whether or not (and how!) to add coordination.

 So what does Bloom really give us?
 First off, it demonstrates an unusual and possibly more expressive way to program distributed systems.
 Consistency-wise, it uses sets under the hood for its collections.
 As long as you shy away from `<-` operator, you can be confident that your collections will only monotonically grow.
 Since the order of packets is not guaranteed, structuring these eventually consistent applications is reasonably easy within Bloom.
 Bloom<sup>L</sup> also gives us the power to define our own monotonic data structures by "implementing" the lattice interface.

 However, Bloom makes it easy to program non-monotonic distributed programs as well.
 Applications may require coordination and the `<-` operator in particular can cause serious harm to our desired formal properties.
 Luckily, Bloom attempts to let the programmer know exactly when coordination may be required within their programs.
 Whenever an operation may return a stale or non-up-to-date value, Bloom's analysis tools let the programmer know.

 Another thing to consider: Bloom<sup>L</sup>'s user-defined lattices are just that - user-defined.
 It's up to the programmer to ensure that the data structures that implement the lattice interface are actually valid lattice structures.
-If not, Bloom can't help you.
+If your structures don't follow the rules, your program will behave in some seemingly strange ways.

 Currently Bloom exists as a Ruby prototype: Bud.
 Hypothetically speaking, there's nothing stopping the programmer from writing normal, sequentially evaluated Ruby code within Bud.
 This can also cause harm to our formal properties.